DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/localization.md

 ## Customize Date Formatting

-To customize how dates are formatted in a component, [override it](./fundamentals.md#customize-the-appearance) and set the `formatDate` property to a function that formats dates.
-The following example illustrates the case.
-Note that in this example, we use the [Moment.js](https://momentjs.com/) library to work with dates.
+To customize how dates are formatted in a component, [override the component](./fundamentals.md#customize-the-appearance) and set the `formatDate` property to a function that formats dates.
+The following example illustrates these actions.
+Note that in this example, the [Moment.js](https://momentjs.com/) library is used to work with dates.

 .embedded-demo({ "path": "scheduler-localization/custom-formatting", "showThemeSelector": true })